ericcornelissen/git-tag-annotation-action/SECURITY.md

-To report a security issue in a supported version of the Git Tag Annotation Action, send an email to [security@ericcornelissen.dev] and include the words _"SECURITY"_ and _"git-tag-annotation-action_ in the subject line.
+To report a security issue in a supported version of the Git Tag Annotation Action, send an email to [security@ericcornelissen.dev] and include the words _"SECURITY"_ and _"git-tag-annotation-action"_ in the subject line.
 Please do not open a regular issue or Pull Request in the public repository.

 If you found a security bug in an unsupported version of the Git Tag Annotation Action, please report this publicly.
-For example as a regular issue in the public repository.
+For example, as a regular issue in the public repository.

 ## Advisories